matfin/mattfinucane.com/mattfinucane/content/blog/hugo-docker-setup.md

       - ./:/opt:rw
     links:
       - mf-site-dev
+      - mf-dependencies-dev
     depends_on:
+      - mf-dependencies-dev
       - mf-site-dev
-    command: sh -c "cd /opt && npm install -g gulp && npm link gulp && npm install && gulp"
+    command: sh -c "cd /opt && npm link gulp && gulp"
 ```

+Setting `restart: always` means that if the container exits, it will be restarted automatically without having to bring all the containers down.

 Here we see the `environment` configuration parameters.
 This is where we can set environment variables that need to be set for different deployment environments.

-We have also specified an `image` which specifies that this container should be derived from the `node:7.9.0` image which is an official image maintained by the creators of NodeJS.

 The environment variables above will tell my Gulp script where it needs to put the files it generates for styles, image assets and scripts.

 The `command` here runs a gulp task which watches for changes to the source files and then automatically generates assets from those.

 ## Running your local development environment
 Here, we have an overview of the Docker and Docker Compose set up for this website.